-- 6.7.3.1 For failure to abide by the prescribed time limits by more than 30 seconds, judges shall lower the contestant one assigned rank. - 6.7.4 State Contest Judging.
-All preliminary performances at the state speech contest will be presented twice, each time before one judge. - 6.7.4.1 Team Scoring.
-Sweepstakes points for the state contest will be based on final round scoring only: First place-20 points, Second-18, Third-16, Fourth-14, Fifth-12, Sixth-10. - 6.7.5 Protests.
+- 6.7.3.1 - For failure to abide by the prescribed time limits by more than 30 seconds, judges shall lower the contestant one assigned rank. - 6.7.4 State Contest Judging.
+All preliminary performances at the state speech contest will be presented three times, each before one judge. - 6.7.4.1 Team Scoring.
+Sweepstakes points for the state contest will be based on final round scoring only:

+Place Sweepstakes Points

+First 20

+Second 18

+Third 16

+Fourth 14

+Fifth 12

+Sixth 10

+6.7.5 - Protests.
 Protests regarding the decision of the judges will not be heard.
 Errors in computation, which prevent a qualifier from being placed in the finals, must be brought to the attention of the contest director prior to the beginning of the final round of competition.
 When the finals have been completed, team points calculated, winners announced and awards issued, the results are final and no changes can be made in individual placement, unless a correctable error is discovered.
 Clerical errors in team scoring may be corrected by the contest director or NSAA Executive Staff when discovered.